NoRaincheck/NoRaincheck/README.md

 - [Hoeffding Trees](https://github.com/8bit-pixies/Hoeffding-Trees): A minimal implemention of Hoeffding trees with visualizations to understand how they work
 - [Feature Rich Encodings](https://github.com/8bit-pixies/feature-rich-encoding): An implementation of feature rich encodings for NLP applications

+My foray into parsers and compilers:

+- [Ramble](https://github.com/8bit-pixies/Ramble): A combinatory parser for the R programming language
+- [Stan](https://github.com/8bit-pixies/Stan): A SAS transcompiler to Python for the SAS programming language